Donald Trump’s civil fraud trial in New York heads to closing arguments after bomb threat

 On Wednesday, Engoron had nixed an unusual plan by Trump to deliver his own closing remarks in the courtroom, in addition to summations from his legal team, after lawyers for the former president would not agree to the judge’s demand that he stick to “relevant” matters.”

-That will leave the last words to the lawyers in a trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.
+That left the last words to the lawyers in a trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.

+“Forty-four days of trial — not one witness came into this courtroom, your honor, and said there was fraud,” Trump lawyer Christopher Kise said.

 New York Attorney General Letitia James, a Democrat, wants the judge to impose $370 million in penalties.
 Trump says he did nothing wrong, didn’t lie about his fortune and is the victim of political persecution.